 JOHN DAVIES MAESTEG

 Captain John Davies 1872-1947, of Maesteg House, Borth, was one of the most loved characters of the village.
 He was kind, considerate and a supreme optimist who worked all over the world in far-flung places.
 For five years he was in the Orient trading from the ports of Shanghai and Hong Kong, and later in his career worked on the Eastern seaboard of Canada and America, as well as plying the Great Lakes.
 He was a classic example of a seafarer who took the transition from sail to steam in his stride.
 He was a great entrepreneur who owned sail and steam vessels for nearly 40 years.
-This page is about his family.

 CAPTAIN JOHN DAVIES THE CAPTAIN, MARGARET & MEIRIONA

 It all began with John Davies, born in Tresaith around 1805 who married a Borth girl, Margaret Evans b.1807, of Taicannol, and settled down in the village.
 They had five children, one girl Jane b.1831, and four boys John b.1834, William b.1839, Enoch b.1836 and Thomas b.1841.
 Unfortunately their father John Davies, and three other Borth men, were caught in a sudden storm whilst herring fishing in the bay, and they all lost their lives.
 There was no time for sentiment as all four boys were at sea by the time they were nine years old on coastal sloops.
 The three eldest boys did not see their thirtieth birthdays; and we presume that they also died at sea.
 This left only Thomas to support his mother Margaret and sister Jane.
 Thomas went to sea with Captain Richard Jenkins from the port of Aberdyfi.
 Later he obtained his master mariners certificate at Dublin when he was twenty-two years of age.